Cadene/vqa.pytorch/README.md

     <img src="https://raw.githubusercontent.com/Cadene/vqa.pytorch/master/doc/mutan.png" width="400"/>
 </p>

 One of our claim is that the multimodal fusion between the image and the question representations is a critical component.
-Thus, our proposed model uses a Tucker Decomposition of the correlation Tensor to model reacher multimodal interactions in order to provide proper answers.
+Thus, our proposed model uses a Tucker Decomposition of the correlation Tensor to model richer multimodal interactions in order to provide proper answers.
 Our best model is based on :

 - a pretrained Skipthoughts for the question model,
 - features from a pretrained Resnet-152 (with images of size 3x448x448) for the image model,